mithril-security/.github/profile/README.md

 - [BlindAI](https://github.com/mithril-security/blindai), an open-source solution allowing users to query popular AI models or serve their own models with assurances that users' data will remain private.

 We're also working on :
-- [Confidential Computing Explained], a series of beginner-friendly tutorials to learn how to implement confidential computing solutions.
+- [Confidential Computing Explained](https://github.com/mithril-security/Confidential_Computing_Explained), a series of beginner-friendly tutorials to learn how to implement confidential computing solutions.
 - [BastionLab](https://github.com/mithril-security/bastionlab), an access-control privacy framework to do remote data exploration and AI training.

 ## ⭐ Show your support